11 Bizarre Things the U.S. Government Actually Spent Money On

 For more than 20 years, Northwestern University researchers received National Institutes of Health money to watch hamster fights.
 The project reportedly received more than $3 million over the course of the project and $306,000 in 2015 alone.
 Some of those experiments involved injecting hamsters with steroids, then putting another hamster in the cage to see if the drugged rodents were more aggressive when protecting their territory.
 Others investigated whether becoming a “trained fighter” through two weeks of face-offs made the critters more aggressive.
 The experiments stopped after animal activists pressured the lab to cut the program.

 Some old schools, firehouses, offices, and more aren’t being used anymore, but the government still holds onto them—about 770,000 unused and underused buildings nationwide, as of 2016.
 The thing is, those buildings don’t just sit there innocently; even empty, they require maintenance such as basic power, a mowed lawn, and pipes that won’t freeze.
 Those costs add up, to the tune of about $1.7 billion every year, according to NPR.
+In your home life, follow these tips for reducing waste and saving money.

 Printing documents no one reads